TechnoSam/ECE-2500-P1-Auto-Checker/README.md

 **Tested with Python 2.7.13**

 This script will automatically run myAssembler for Project 1 and compare the output to what is expected and report differences.
+Test cases that do not assemble are expected to exit with non-zero return codes.

 You can import this as a submodule if you want to take advantage of the default paths, but you can also clone it anywhere and give it the path to your executable or script.